ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Bidirectional Streams

-WebTransport endpoints can initiate bidirectional streams by opening an HTTP/3 bidirectional stream and sending an HTTP/3 frame with type `WEBTRANSPORT_STREAM` (type=0x41).
-The format of the frame SHALL be the frame type, followed by the session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-bidi-client}}).
-The frame SHALL last until the end of the stream.
+WebTransport endpoints can initiate bidirectional streams by opening an HTTP/3 bidirectional stream and then immediately sending a special signal value 0x41, followed by the associated session ID, both encoded as a variable-length integer; the rest of the stream is the application payload of the WebTransport stream ({{fig-bidi-client}}).

 ~~~~~~~~~~ drawing
   0                   1                   2                   3